Diploma in Journalism

 There is no upper or lower limit to how much self-study you are expected to undertake: each individual is different.
 However, as a guide, the NCTJ recommends you could spend up to 820 hours in total learning to complete the qualification (including all teaching, self-study, revision and exam time).
 You should expect to spend up to 15 hours per week on self-study, as well as attending the online sessions.
 Each candidate is also entitled to an additional hour of one-to-one tutor support per diploma module.

-The taught course will be split into three terms, with a total of 40 weekly, 1.5 hour live sessions, starting with an induction on 26th September 2023 and ending with a wrap-up session on 24th July 2024.
-In between, there will be 33 trainer-led online workshops and five mock exam sessions.
-There are breaks at Christmas and Easter, and at the end of May.
+The taught course will be split into three terms, with a total of 36 weekly, 1.5 hour live sessions, starting on TBC and ending with a wrap-up session on TBC.
+There are breaks at Christmas and Easter.
 All webinars will be filmed and made available online for anyone that misses a session.

 During this period, you will study the following modules of the Diploma in Journalism (the first four are mandatory, and the remaining two have been selected for study on this course):